Verify DNS registration for domain controllers using the nslookup command

 To verify DNS registration for domain controllers using the nslookup command

-After the previous command completes, type the following command, and then press ENTER:
+After the previous command completes, type:

-Review the output of the previous SRV query and determine if further action is needed, based on whether the previous query succeeded or failed:
+Review the output of the previous SRV query and determine if further action is needed based on whether the previous query succeeded or failed:

 For example, if the DNS domain name of your Active Directory domain is example.microsoft.com, type:

-Sends the query to the root server.
+The command to send the query to the root server.

-To view the complete syntax for this command, at a command prompt, type
+To view the complete syntax for this command, at a command prompt, type:

 C:\nslookup Default Server: dc1.example.microsoft.com Address: 10.0.0.14 set type=srv _ldap._tcp.dc._msdcs.example.microsoft.com Server: dc1.example.microsoft.com Address: 10.0.0.14 _ldap._tcp.dc._msdcs.example.microsoft.com SRV service location: priority = 0 weight = 0 port = 389 svr hostname = dc1.example.microsoft.com _ldap._tcp.dc._msdcs.example.microsoft.com SRV service location: priority = 0 weight = 0 port = 389 svr hostname = dc2.example.microsoft.com dc1.example.microsoft.com internet address = 10.0.0.14 dc2.example.microsoft.com internet address = 10.0.0.15

 The Net Logon service on each domain controller registers, as appropriate, a number of different DNS resource records with DNS servers.
 To learn more about these records and how Net Logon updates DNS, obtain additional technical information on DNS available from the Microsoft Web site.
 For more information, see Related Topics.